-The Directors ensure the Company, as part of the Group, works towards achieving the Group's customer ambitions and focusing on treating customers fairly.
+The Directors ensure the Company, as part of LBG, works towards achieving the LBG's customer ambitions and focusing on treating customers fairly, in line with Consumer Duty requirements.
 The Directors have also worked to agree customer plans, regularly reviewing customer behaviour and customer pricing to understand areas where improvements can be made.
-The Group regularly benchmarks amongst its customers the performance of itself and its subsidiaries and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.
+LBG regularly benchmarks amongst its customers the performance of itself and its subsidiaries and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.